The Complete Guide to School Marketing: What is Digital Experience?

 Molly McGowan Gorsuch is Rhodes' marketing strategy director.
 And for her, their experience is what helps them solve for challenges that may feel new or scary to schools, but have been solved elsewhere in other industries.
 I'll take it to Molly.

-For Molly, an effective digital experience for our district stakeholders is a critical component of a district's ability to position itself in a k twelve market that's more competitive than other.
+For Molly, an effective digital experience for our district stakeholders is a critical component of a district's ability to position itself in a K-12 market that's more competitive than ever.
 Molly explains a bit more.

 And Molly has a few tangible steps that school leaders and communicators can take to make sure the digital experience is on point.
 For her, knowing you're providing a quality digital experience starts with asking the right questions.
 As part of these questions, Rhodes Branding does something they call a brand audit to help get districts on the right track.